batuhan-yildiz/azure-databases/setup/create-onprem-environment.md

 - Hyper-V and nested VMs
 - Windows and SQL Arc

-> ⚠️ Note: The Jumpbox should not host production workloads.
-Its purpose is to provide controlled access to private network resources.

 ⚠️ **Note:** Replace placeholder values like `<your-subscription-id>` with your own before running the commands.

 ---